A specimen archive is a zip file with a .specimens

 When you import a Study

-you can upload a specimen repository along with some specimen settings as part of that process.
+you can included a specimen repository along with some specimen settings as part of that process.
 You can also import a specimen archive by itself into an existing study either to replace or add to an existing repository.
 Note: the study must be configured to use an Advanced Specimen Repository

 to import an archive.